Edgar-Zamora/My-Work/Tidymodels/MLB/README.md

 taken applying a model trained on pre-COVID data to post-COVID games but I think it is worth trying out.

-# MLB Schedule
+# MLB Schedule Structure

 The MLB consists of 30 teams split into the American League (AL) and the National League (NL).
 Within each league there are 3 divisions that further split the teams into an east, central, and western division.
-Teams traditionally most of their games against division rivals followed league games and finally interleague games.
-Ultimately what that results in a total of 164 games per team or 2,430 total games that span from late March/early April to late September/early October.
+Teams traditionally most play most of their games against division rivals followed by league games and finally interleague games.
+Ultimately what that results in is a total of 164 games per team or 2,430 total games that span from late March/early April to late September/early October.

-# `{tidymodels}`

 # Scraping data

-With the abundance of data within an MLB season
+With there being an abundant number of games within an MLB season, it provides the perfect opportunity to model MLB attendance.

+# SQL Database

 # Building Models